 Want to serve the cutest Thanksgiving dessert ever?
 Make Chocolate Dipped Rice Krispie Treat Turkeys using store bought cereal treats, milk chocolate, and modeling chocolate.

-Thanksgiving is two weeks from today.
-I’m not hosting, but always bring along some desserts, so I’ve been busy creating festive treats for the holiday.
-Today’s project was inspired by a turkey t-shirt that I pinned to my Thanksgiving Crafts and Decor board.
-When I saw the crazy little face on the shirt, I instantly knew it needed to be made out of chocolate.
+When I came across an incredibly cute turkey t-shirt that I pinned to my Thanksgiving Crafts and Decor board, I was so inspired to turn it into a fun holiday treat.
+When I saw the crazy little face on the brown shirt, I instantly knew it needed to be made out of chocolate.

-I loved the idea of a rectangle shaped turkey, like the shirt, so I dipped some Rice Krispies Treats into milk chocolate and added some simple modeling chocolate decorations.
+I loved the idea of a rectangle shaped turkey, like the shirt, so I chose to use store bought Rice Krispies Treats to make the turkeys.

 Chocolate Dipped Rice Krispie Treat Turkeys